ibm-cloud-docs/apiconnect/getting-started-admin.md

 # Getting started as an admin in {{site.data.keyword.apiconnect_short}} V10 Reserved
 {: #getting-started-admin}

-Set up {{site.data.keyword.apiconnect_short}} so your users can develop APIs, publish them to consumers, and manage usage and lifecycles. test test
+Set up {{site.data.keyword.apiconnect_short}} so your users can develop APIs, publish them to consumers, and manage usage and lifecycles. test
 {: shortdesc}

 When you provision your Reserved instance, API Connect is configured with your administrator account and a default gateway service for controlling access to APIs.
 Just add users!